Our first 10 Years (1973 – 1983)

 In May, a touching letter was received from Mrs. Doris Taylor of Yorkton, telling the bulletin editor, Glen McDonald, how much the bulletin meant to her, even though it might seem to him that no one really cared – thereby giving Glen enough steam to carry on the task for another two years.

 On July 1, 1977, mandatory seat belt legislation came into effect which caused some concern among ostomates, as it was thought that the belt, in some cases, could possibly cause damage to one’s ostomy.
 The legislation stated that some people might qualify for an exemption to wear the seat belt, provided they could obtain a Certificate of Exemption signed by their doctors (supplied by the Highway Traffic Board) stating that under normal everyday conditions, use of a seat belt could cause harm to the particular person.
 The certificate would have to be carried in the car at all times.

 In June, a social evening was held at the Dietz residence and has been held there each June since, becoming a traditional and anticipated annual event.

 Mrs. Dietz accomplished two special feats that year: attending the annual United Ostomy Conference in San Diego, Au~t 18-20, and producing a brochure for distribution to new ostomy patients.
-At the September meeting she demonstrated many new products which she found displayed at the San Diego convention.
+At the September meeting, she demonstrated many new products that she found displayed at the San Diego convention.